kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 - Tests expanded to include e2e coverage described above.

 **GA:**
-- Feedback from real world usage shows that feature is working as intended
+- Feedback from real world usage shows that feature is working as intended (i.e., the `hints` field is functioning correctly).
-- Events are triggered on each Service to provide users with clear information on when the feature transitioned between enabled and disabled states.
 - Test coverage in EndpointSlice strategy to ensure that the Hints field is dropped when the feature gate is not enabled.
 - Test coverage in EndpointSlice controller for the transition from enabled to disabled.

+**[Deprecated] GA:**

+The following points were originally considered for GA but are *not* part of this KEP's GA release (see [scope reduction](#important-scope-reduction-feb-2025)):

+- Events are triggered on each Service to provide users with clear information on when the feature transitioned between enabled and disabled states.
 - Ensure that existing Topology Hints e2e test runs as a presubmit if any code changes in kube-proxy or the EndpointSlice controller.
 - Autoscaling and Scheduling SIGs have a plan to provide zone aware autoscaling